The Tragic Real-Life Story Of Shannen Doherty

 Throughout most of her life, Shannen Doherty's father, John Thomas Doherty, hadn't been too long removed from an illness, emergency health crisis, or surgery of some kind.
 "He's had eight heart attacks, seven strokes, quintuple-bypass heart surgery," Doherty told the Chicago Tribune in 2008.
 "He has heart disease, diabetes, high blood pressure.
 His kidneys recently failed him, and now he's on dialysis."
 Following a then-recent surgery, doctors informed the elder Doherty that no other options existed to cure or mend his heart issues.

-In December 2009, John Thomas Doherty endured what would be his eighth stroke, debilitating to the point where he temporarily lost his ability to talk.
-Less than a year later, in November 2010, the older died Doherty at the age of 66.
+In December 2009, John Thomas Doherty endured what would be his eighth stroke, one that was debilitating to the point where he temporarily lost his ability to talk.
+Less than a year later, in November 2010, the older Doherty died at the age of 66.
 "He was loved, adored, cherished and admired.
 He was a fighter and stood strong to fight his health issues until the very end," Shannen Doherty said in a statement (via The Daily Mail).
 "He was smart, beautiful in every way and was my best friend and rock."

 The sad reason she did Dancing With the Stars